Lynn Richard Lovenguth

 - Died September 29, 2000 in Beaverton, OR USA

 Lovenguth had a long minor league career, pitching in the 1940s, 1950s, and 1960s.
-He started in 1946 with Schenectady, and from 1950 to 1959 was in the International League except when he was in the majors.
+He started in 1946 with the Schenectady Blue Jays of the Can-Am League, and from 1950 to 1959 was in the International League except when he was in the majors.
 When he was sent down by the St. Louis Cardinals in 1958, he went to the Rochester Red Wings, where he predicted "I'll win 20 games."
 He had gone 14-15 with the Red Wings in 1957, and in 1958 he was sold in August.
 He had complained about the lack of defensive support, and eventually the manager Cot Deal kicked him out of the dugout.
 Lovenguth left the team, and was suspended and then sold to Columbus.
 (Source: Rochester baseball 1958).

 He appeared in 13 games for the 1960 Tacoma Giants, posting a 3.81 ERA on a team that also featured Juan Marichal in 18 games with a 3.11 ERA.
 In 1961 the Tacoma Giants won the Pacific Coast League championship, and Lynn posted a 2.95 ERA in 14 games.
 The only pitcher on the staff with a better ERA was Gaylord Perry.